 After dealing with the death of a spouse, the last thing you may want to do is eat.
 Unfortunately, avoiding food will undermine your overall health.
 For some, eating alone can be a chore.
-What is it about being alone that makes it difficult to eat healthfully?
-And what are some ways you can make sure you get the nutrients that you need?
+Being alone can make it difficult to eat healthfully, but there are ways you can make sure you get the nutrients that you need.

 Another reason eating alone is difficult is that there is less incentive to cook.
 Perhaps you have spent years cooking well-rounded meals for your spouse or family, and now cooking for one is just not the same.
 Maybe your spouse was in charge of the cooking and you do not know where to begin in the kitchen.
 Because of these new obstacles, many seniors end up swapping balanced meals for grazing and skipping meals.